-Private addiction facilities may vary dramatically in these areas, as they look for a specific niche of people to help.
-Finding this group helps the company, as it ensures that the company will be able to hire talented employees and stay in business.
-But it also may help the person in recovery.
+Private addiction facilities may vary dramatically in these areas as they look for a specific niche of people to serve.
 Addiction specialists refer to this phenomenon as “affiliation.”
-When addicts are surrounded by others whom they can relate to – those who seem similar to them in some way – they may be able to more readily accept their own addiction issue, and they may be more likely to stay in treatment as a result.
-This tailoring of approach may not be prevalent in public addiction programs, but it is common in private programs.
+When people fighting addiction are surrounded by others whom they can relate to and feel comfortable around, they may more readily accept their own addiction and be more likely to stay in treatment as a result.
+This tailoring of approach may not be prevalent in public addiction programs, but it is common in private rehabs.

 Choosing the Right Setting

-There are literally hundreds of facilities that offer addiction care in a private setting.
-Choosing the right facility can be difficult, with so many options available, but asking a few questions can help to separate programs that might be beneficial from programs that might be best left behind.
-Good questions include:
+Choosing the right facility can be difficult with so many options available, but asking a few questions can help determine which programs might be beneficial for you.
+Good questions to ask include the following: